-[130] The Applicant submits that, as a representative of the public interest, it had a legitimate expectation that the decision maker, the GIC, would recuse itself from the process of selecting the Ethics Commissioner, which expectation is based on the objects and purposes of the Conflict of Interest Act and the provisions of the Open and Accountable Government 2015, and that any discretion the GIC may have had in the selection of the next Ethics Commissioner was constrained by the objects and principles of the relevant statute.
+[139] The Applicant submits that, as a representative of the public interest, it had a legitimate expectation that the decision maker, the GIC, would recuse itself from the process of selecting the Commissioner of Lobbying, which expectation is based on the objects and purposes of the Conflict of Interest Act and the provisions of Open and Accountable Government 2015, and that any discretion the GIC may have had in selection the next Commissioner of Lobbying was constrained by the objects and purposes of the relevant statute.

-[131] The Respondent submits that the doctrine of legitimate expectations only gives rise to procedural rights where a clear, unambiguous and unqualified representation has been made and that in this matter no representation was ever made in relation to the process to be used for appointing the Ethics Commissioner.
+[140] The Respondent submits that the common law doctrine of legitimate expectations has no application in this matter.
+Alternatively, that the doctrine of legitimate expectations only gives rise to procedural rights where a clear, unambiguous and unqualified representation has been made and that in this matter no representation was ever made in relation to the process to be used for appointing the Commissioner of Lobbying.
+Here the Applicant identifies only general statements regarding Ministers obligations to avoid conflicts of interest and fails to identify any representation regarding the process to be followed in appointing the new Commissioner of Lobbying.
 Nor does the doctrine create substantive rights.

-[132] As the doctrine of legitimate expectations is an aspect of the common law of procedural fairness, for the reasons set out above, I need not address this issue.
-However, in my view, even if the common law doctrine of legitimate expectations had application, it is of no assistance to the Applicant because no clear and unambiguous representation was made in regard to the specifics of the decision-making process that would be followed in making the Ethics Commissioner appointment.
+[141] As the doctrine of legitimate expectations is an aspect of the common law of procedural fairness, for the reasons set out above, I need not address this issue.
+However, in my view, even if the common law doctrine of legitimate expectations had application, it is of no assistance to the Applicant because the Applicant identifies no clear and unambiguous representation made in regard to the specifics of the decision making process that would be followed in making the Commissioner of Lobbying appointment.

-[133] The Supreme Court of Canada addressed the law of legitimate expectations in Agraira v Canada (Public Safety and Emergency Preparedness), 2013 SCC 36, stating as follows:
+[142] The Supreme Court of Canada addressed the law of legitimate expectations in Agraira v Canada (Public Safety and Emergency Preparedness), 2013 SCC 36, stating as follows: